algorealmInc/SwarmNL/research.md

 ### The `Sharding` trait

 SwarmNL provides a trait called `Sharding` to implement sharding.
-To maintain flexibility and configurability, developers are required to implement the `locate_shard()` function within the trait.
+To maintain flexibility and configurability, developers are required to implement the `locate_shard()` function of the trait.
 This function maps a key or data item to a logical shard, allowing developers to define sharding strategies tailored to their application's needs.

 ```rust
    /// Trait that specifies sharding logic and behaviour of shards.